Why Pets Matter

 We love our pets!

 We love seeing them when we come home from a long day.
-We take pictures of them to show our friends.
+That is why pets matter We take pictures of them to show our friends.
 They are one of our family members.
 They are so integrated into our culture that we often times forget they are even a different species from us.
 So, how did this interspecies, co-dependent relationship even originate anyways? was it serendipitous? was it evolution?
 There is much speculation… ideas range from our need to keep warm at night to us seeing the potential in each other to provide the basics for survival – food and love.
 While we may never know how our relationship truly started, this is what we know for sure: pets are phenomenal for your health!
 And one major reason is because bonding with your pet creates a hormone release in your body called oxytocin.

 What are some of the things that oxytocin does?